← back to the schedule

 PROBLEM DESCRIPTION

-In this lab you will implement the N Queens Problem, using the BoundedGrid class.‡ In this lab you will implement an algorithm that places N queens on an N x N board (like a chess board) in such a way that no queen can attack another queen.
+In this lab you will implement the N Queens Problem, placing N queens on an N x N board (like a chess board) in such a way that no queen can attack another queen.
+The N x N board will be represented by a BoundedGrid.

 • Two image files, GoldCrown.gif and SilverCrown.gif (images of crowns).

-• The grid.jar Java archive (jar) file contains a library of classes that can be used to model a two-dimensional grid as described above.
+• The grid.jar Java archive (jar) file, which contains a library of classes that can be used to model a two-dimensional grid, including:

 • BoundedGrid (class that represents the two-dimensional grid)‡